kairosity/mp3-snapathon/README.md

 - The Materialize form validations handle any errors in email or message format and both fields are required.

-## 5. Login Page
+## 5. Login
+### Page Purpose
+To log a registered user into their account.

+### Features
-When users login, I chose to ask for their email address rather than their username, because although both are unique, I think that users more easily forget their usernames, as they usually differ from application to application.
+- When users login, they are prompted for their email and password.
+I chose to ask for their email over their username, because although both are unique, I think that users more easily forget their usernames, as they usually differ from application to application.

-Users enter their login email address and their password and are immediately brought to their profile page, where a welcome message is displayed referencing their username.
+- When users enter their details correctly, they are immediately brought to their profile page, where a welcome message is displayed referencing their username.
+- If they enter their details incorrectly they see a flash message detailing the issue.

-User passwords are hashed and then read by the Werkzeug
+- User passwords are hashed and then read by Werkzeug.

-## 6. Register Page
+## 6. Register
 When users sign up they must enter a username that must be unique, an email that must also be unique and a password.

 They are asked to confirm their password, which is an important feature to prevent a user from accidentally misspelling a password and then not being able to sign in.